avivaweinbaum/reptile/miniReptile/README.md

 need:
 - resolve warnings
-- other statements (if/else, for, while)
+- other statements (if/else, while)
-- other types (float, lists)
-- built-in types
 - tests for all of this ^^
 - integrate svg stuff
 - make the tortoise library

+Lindsey: assign
+Hariti: if/else
+Aviva: while
+Aileen: tests